jbergknoff/upower-plot/README.md

 I made this because I was having a hard time inspecting the plots produced by `gnome-power-statistics`.

+Try it out here: https://jbergknoff.github.io/upower-plot/.
+As you can verify from the source code, the selected files do not leave your computer.

 ## TODO

 * [x] Make the plot zoom in on the appropriate region.